RosterElf Logo

 7. Minimum shift not met

-Rostering casual employees for less than 3 hours or part-time for less than 4 hours.
-School student exception (2 hours) only applies during school term on school days.
+Rostering casual or part-time employees for less than 3 consecutive hours.
+The school student exception (2 hours minimum) only applies to full-time secondary school students on after-school shifts during school term on school days.

 8. Junior rates applied to wrong levels